AcademySoftwareFoundation/openexr/src/wrappers/python/README.md

 ## Python Module

-The OpenEXR python module provides rudimentary support for reading and writing basic scanline image data.
-Many features of the file format are not yet supported, including:

-- Writing of tiled images
-- Multiresoltion images
-- Deep image data
-- Some attribute types
-- Nonunity channel sampling frequencies
-- No support for interleaved channel data
+The OpenEXR python module provides full support for reading and writing all types of ``.exr`` image files, including scanline, tiled, deep, mult-part, multi-view, and multi-resolution images with pixel types of unsigned 32-bit integers and 16- and 32-bit floats.
+It provides access to pixel data through numpy arrays, as either one array per channel or with R, G, B, and A interleaved into a single array RGBA array.

 ## Project Governance